-To conclude, the Valken MI 9 is a fantastic mask with both great performance and comfort.
+To conclude, the Valken MI-9 Mask is a fantastic mask with both great performance and comfort.
 It comes in a nice little box that you can use to store it safely, when not using it out on the field.

-At $50, there’s not many masks that can beat out this mask in terms of the performance and comfort features on offer.
+At $50, there aren’t many masks that can beat out this mask in terms of the performance and comfort features on offer.